A Guide to Basal Body Temperature and Ovulation (+BBT Chart)

 How to track your BBT to estimate ovulation

 Tracking your ovulation by temperature requires advance preparation.
-The BBT method requires you to buy a special BBT thermometer and measure your temperature every day before you get out of bed in the morning.
+The BBT method requires you to buy a special BBT thermometer and measure your temperature every day before you get out of bed in the morning and at the same time every day.

 You will also need to select a type of BBT chart to record changes in your BBT over time.
 Some women track their BBT with an app while others prefer to use graph paper.
-Choose whatever BBT charting method works best for you.
+Even easier is a BBT thermometer that automatically syncs with an app, like the Mira BBT thermometer does, taking the guesswork out of manual logging and chart monitoring.

 To track your basal body temperature, you’ll need to: